verbb/formie/docs/developers/custom-integration/miscellaneous-integration.md

 # Miscellaneous Integration
 Miscellaneous integrations extend `Miscellaneous`.
 Use this base class when the provider does not fit a more specific type, or when a single provider combines multiple patterns.

-For example, a provider might behave partly like a messaging integration and partly like a webhook integration.
+For example, a provider might behave partly like a messaging integration and partly like an automation integration.
 In that case, `Miscellaneous` gives you the common integration lifecycle without forcing the integration into a more specific base class.

 ## Form Settings
 Miscellaneous integrations define form settings with schema, just like other integrations.